RahulSurana123/Project_GraphQL/README.md

 - error faced while making api calls
 - how we can implement filter, sorting and range selection with api calls using this link [ Custom RQL using Graphql ](https://github.com/jaskaransingh156/spring-boot-graphql-with-custom-rql)

+## To be done:

+Adding a Postman Collection of how request can be made for apis